-Figure 6.4-1: NEF implements the CAPIF API provdier domain functions
+Figure 6.4-1: NEF implements the CAPIF API provider domain functions

 Signalling for the NEF to publish its APIs to the CAPIF core function is shown in Figure 6.4-2, followed by example request and response content.

+A pre-condition is that the NEF (API Management Function) has been made aware of the appropriate CAPIF Core Function endpoint with which to initiate the registration, as well as having been provided with a token to access the CAPIF Core Function.

 Figure 6.4-2: Publish a service API

 Details of the signalling flow in Figure 6.4-2 are as follows:

+NOTE: The JSON snippets provided in the following clauses are aligned with version 18.5.0 of 3GPP TS 29.222 [3], in which apiVersion is specified as "v1".

 1. Register_API_Provider